Thursday, August 7, 2008

 Whiteshell Lake, Manitoba.
 Aug 6-7 (~1,700 miles traveled) .
 In my last post I mentioned that I believed I was getting the hang of all this.
 I am at this moment sitting at a picnic table in a campground a few miles from the Ford Dealership in Winnipeg.
 You may be wondering why I would chose to locate myself near a Ford dealership when I have the great outdoors at my disposal.
 Well, it seems it was my turn to be given a lesson ..or two.
 While the beginning of this story doesn’t start off all too well…it certainly ends on a positive note…so read on.

-day by the time I got to the park.
+I arrived yesterday (Wednesday) in the early evening at the Whiteshell Lake Provincial Park in Manitoba.
+The weather was fantastic, about 78 degrees, sunny with a light breeze.
+The park attendant had already left for the day by the time I got to the park.
 My name with a campsite designation was pinned to the door.
 I should add that this a very large park, encompassing several miles, and quite a few lakes, etc. As there were no campground maps to be had, I got back in my car and started driving around looking for my site.
 Thus began “a series of unfortunate events”.
 I soon discovered that this particular park has a number of dead-end roads throughout.
 After a few rounds of having to back up a 23 foot trailer in a small space populated with kids, dogs, boats, cars and other campers, I’d had enough and parked on a hillside corner site that was vacant.
 I got out and started walking the campground in search of my site.
 I vowed to always walk the campground instead of driving aimlessly, kicking up dust and disturbing the other folks.
 I eventually found my site, and walked back to my car and trailer.
 As I approached the trailer, it became clear to me that I had picked a poor place to park it.
 I was going to have a difficult time backing down the hill, making a sharp turn and avoiding the trees, picnic tables, fire pits and other campground amenities (which I now was beginning to view as obstacles).
 I vowed never to park in such a place again.
 To make a long story short, I soon became frustrated with the backing up, moving forward routine and only gaining a couple of feet of movement in the right direction…at some point the trailer was at a 90 degree angle to my truck (never a good thing) and I decided to just push back a little more and, well you guessed it, disaster struck.
 The trailer jack-knifed; the edge of it hit and shattered a rear-window on my truck.
 The sound of glass breaking does have a way of disturbing the tranquility of a campground.
 After some colorful language and another vow or two of things I would absolutely never do again,

 went slinking into my designated campsite leaving a breadcrumb